-Rigid scoring systems and strict lending requirements can leave some entrepreneurs on the sidelines.
-Pathway Capital Funding is hoping to change that in Palm Beach County, Florida.
-By bringing back the nurturing aspects of the community bank, Pathway Capital Funding will provide small, minority and women-owned businesses with loans, technical assistance and financial literacy training.
-Marlon White, a commercial banker for more than 40 years before becoming CEO of Pathway Capital Funding, knows firsthand how the financing needs of some small entrepreneurs can, as he puts it, “fall through the cracks.”
+Rigid credit scoring systems and strict lending requirements can leave some entrepreneurs on the sidelines.
+Pathway Capital Funding is aiming to change that in Palm Beach County, Florida.
+By bringing back the nurturing aspects of the community bank, Pathway Capital Funding is providing small, minority- and women-owned businesses with loans, technical assistance and financial literacy training.
+“It can be very difficult for the startup businesses we work with to get funding from traditional lenders,” says Pamela Stewart, president of Pathway Capital Funding.
+“They often need guidance to get through the complex lending process.”

 Sixty percent of Pathway’s lending is in low- and moderate-income neighborhoods in Palm Beach County, with an emphasis on women- and minority-owned or controlled businesses (the other 40% can be anywhere else in the county).
 Since launching lending services in October 2022, Pathway has assisted nearly 800 small businesses — representing industries from health and beauty and wellness to restaurants and retail — with education or direct loans.

 Just as important as access to capital, Pathway offers newer entrepreneurs educational resources before and after they receive startup funding, including online training courses on subjects like financial statements and cash flow management.
 A 10-week class on marketing, business plans, credit, financial projections and more prepares entrepreneurs to apply for a loan.

 Some owners need more intensive one-on-one counseling before they can even take that step.
 For example, because a poor personal credit history can be an obstacle to getting funding for a business, Pathway helps entrepreneurs improve their credit scores and negotiate debt repayment plans.
 “We’ve coupled our lending activities with training to help them deal with these kinds of barriers,” Stewart says.
 “What we do is intensive hand-holding.”